sigasi/sigasi_insights/tech/preview.md

 _If you run into any problems, please let us know_.

+# Current preview release

+These features are available in the current preview release.

 ## SystemVerilog improvements

-We now process all SystemVerilog in a predictable order and keep track of all preprocessor state.
+All SystemVerilog is processed in a predictable order and keep track of the preprocessor state.
 This avoids problems with the ``` `ifndef ... `define  ... ``` pattern.
 This also allows us to offer **full support for include files**.
-You can now edit include files _as if they were included in a Verilog file_.
+You can edit include files _as if they were included in a Verilog file_.
 This requires no extra configuration, except for [setting your include paths][/manual/editor#verilog-preprocessingmacros].

 <div class="wistia_responsive_padding" style="padding:118.13% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/wu2qqrjhu0?videoFoam=true" title="Wistia video player" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>